dymbe/path-finding-visualization/README.md

 # path-finding-visualization
-Open the index.html file your browser to see A*, Dijkstra, and BFS in action.
+A very hacky solution to an assignment at NTNU.
+Pretty crappy code, but it was fun to make.

-Currently not optimized (has some bugs), but fun to watch
+View it in-action at https://dymbe.github.io/path-finding-visualization/